 1. The Temple of Lord Shiva

 ‘Ramanathaswamy’ literally means ‘The Master of Rama’, which refers to Lord Shiva.
-The temple is believed to have been established and worshiped by Rama, an avatar of the god Vishnu, to absolve the sins created during the Ramayana war at Sri Lanka.
+The temple is believed to have been established and worshiped by Lord Rama, an avatar of the Lord Vishnu, to absolve the sins created in Sri Lanka.

 According to Hindu scripts, there is only 12 Jyotirlinga in the continent, which appeared by themselves.
 The temple houses one of the 12 Jyotirlingas.
 It is usually believed that those who visit all these 12 Jyotirlingas would attain moksha and would be free from the cycle of birth and death.
 Along with this, they get the blessing of Lord Shiva.